daiviknema/cpp-cnn/README.md

 I've added a larger test for the backward pass - and used different prime values for input dimensions and filter dimensions.
 This was a good test to add.. it pointed out a bug in the way gradients were being propagated when the stride was > 1.

 With this, the convolution layer looks pretty much done to me - atleast for now.
 I can proceed with the dense layer now.
 I think I'll refactor the project into more files.

+Oh wait, there need to be more tests for checking if the gradients are being accumulated and if the batch update is happening correctly.
+I'll add those after some part of the dense layer implementation.

+Yeah..
+I went to sleep after I got the conv layer working.
+Today is saturday, so I've been at this for a while -- and here's the update.
+I've completed the dense layer implementation and written tests for all of it.
+It works really nicely.
+I've also been giving some thought to how I'm going to parse the MNIST data -- I think I'll just use mlpack's data::Load functionality to load the data into armadillo matrices and then let my CNN model take it from there.
+I really dont want to be writing code to parse a binary file into an armadillo matrix by myself.
+Also, I think in the gradient check I did for the conv layer backward pass, I checked only the gradient wrt input -- and completely forgot about the gradient wrt filters.
+I'm going to add that now.

+Next on the TODO list would be the implementation of softmax layer, max pooling layer and relu layer (in that order).